Last updated: July 20, 2022

 You can then specify your input files through one of four options:

-- Add from cloud storage: Choose from files already uploaded to the Rescale platform.
+- Add from Cloud storage is a simple and scalable way to store, access,...
+More: Choose from files already uploaded to the Rescale platform.

 - Upload from this computer: Choose a file from your computer’s file explorer.